PrinceXaine/CPU-Benchmark-AHK-/README.md

 # Other Features
 - Stress Test: Allows you to run a stress test for any length of time on your processor.
 - High Priority: The program is built to run in high-priority.
 This offers consistent results.
+- Admin Privileges: The script will ask you for admin privileges when it starts.
+If the user declines, the script will run without them.
+- Real-Time: Requires Admin Privileges.
+Further increases how precise the benchmark is.
+Does not apply to stress test for obvious reasons.

 # Future Updates
 - Include timer for stress test.